What is Full Backup?

 *To incremental backup files like documents, photos, or music, please try File Backup.

-*Backup Options: you can password protect images, compress and split images here.
+*Backup Options: you can password protect images (supported by Professional edition), compress and split images here.

 *Scheme: You can manage backup storage by deleting old backups automatically after upgrading to Professional edition.